 New parents know how important it is that your baby can sleep soundly — both for them and for you.
 Once your child no longer needs to wake up every few hours, they may still need help staying asleep through the night.
 This is when some parents turn to a white noise machine for help instead of a Bluetooth speaker and a white noise app.

 Sound machines have been shown to help babies fall asleep, particularly during otherwise noisy times of the day.
-Some machines even have a setting that mimics a mother’s heartbeat, which can be quiet soothing.
+Some machines even have a setting that mimics a mother’s heartbeat, which can be quite soothing.
 However, you’ll need to make sure the machine is quiet enough so as not to disturb their sensitive ears.
 Start your search with the three noise-masking products below, which were specifically designed for infants.

-Another product from Marpac, the Hushh has a number of features designed to help your soothe your baby.
+Another product from Marpac, the Hushh has a number of features designed to help you soothe your baby.
 This sound machine has three gentle noise settings: bright white noise, deep white noise, and gentle surf, which you can listen to samples of on the Marpac website.
 It’s also designed with a warm amber LED nightlight and a child-proof volume button, meaning your little one won’t accidentally blast the volume if they grab onto the device.
 One of the most useful aspects of the Hushh is its portability; the baby-safe clip lets you easily attach the machine to a stroller or car seat, helping you block surrounding noises and disruptions on the go.

 Developed by MyBaby, the SoundSpa is tailor-made for restless babies (and their sleep-deprived parents).
 It’s filled to the brim with features that infants will love.
-In addition to customizable white noise and a unique ocean setting, the sound machine has a lullaby function that plays Twinkle Twinkle, Little Star and a heartbeat setting that is meant to replicate sounds heard in the womb.
+In addition to customizable white noise and a unique ocean-sound setting, the sound machine has a lullaby function that plays Twinkle Twinkle, Little Star, and a heartbeat setting that is meant to replicate sounds heard in the womb.
 While its simple design means you won’t be bragging about its aesthetic qualities, the SoundSpa is affordably priced at $29 and provides many options for families.

 Like the original SoundSpa, the SoundSpa Lullaby from MyBaby has numerous sound options: heartbeat, gentle rain, and ocean waves.
 Its lullaby repertoire is improved over the original, however, with added tunes like Rock-A-Bye Baby and Brahms‘ Cradle Song.
 As your child drifts off to sleep, the machine can also project soft images onto the wall or ceiling of the nursery, acting as a deluxe nightlight.
 While you may not end up using all the bells and whistles of the SoundSpa Lullaby, you can rest easy knowing they’re always ready at the touch of a button.